Peacock bass: Description

 The speckled peacock bass is the largest species and can grow to 1 m in length, and may be the largest of all cichlid fishes.
-Most display a color pattern based on a theme of three wide vertical stripes on their bodies, sometimes with smaller intermediate bands, only a grey, brown, yellow, or green background.
+Most display a color pattern based on a theme of three wide vertical stripes on their bodies, sometimes with smaller intermediate bands, on a grey, brown, yellow, or green background.
 They also exhibit a spot on their tail fins that resembles the eyes on a peacock's tail feathers—a feature which resulted in their common names (this "ocellus" is a common feature of South American cichlids, and is thought to deter predators and fin-biting piranhas).
 In addition, many adult fishes (primarily males, but also some females) develop a pronounced hump on their foreheads (nuchal hump) shortly before and during the rainy season, when the fishes generally spawn.
 Other physical traits can vary greatly, depending on the species, individual, and stage of development.
 These include dark rosettes instead of stripes, light speckles, and impressive shades of bright green, orange, blue, and gold.
 Very young fish exhibit dark horizontal stripes down half (C. orinocensis, C. ocellaris, et al.) or the whole (C. temensis, C. pinima, et al.) body.